bougenville/test/README.md

     It is so frustated to deal with the partition on VirtualBox, to finish the building ASAP, I renew a Debian VM with an empty partition left.

     ```bash
+    cfdisk /dev/sdb
-    mkfs.ext4 /dev/sda4  # the partition is /dev/sda4 in my case
+    mkfs.ext4 /dev/sdb1  # the partition is /dev/sdb1 in my case
     ```

 - Setting The $LFS Variable